 Because CPA rarely is used alone, there is not much research concerning its efficacy for PCOS-related acne.
 One small 1987 study found that acne improved significantly after two months of solo CPA therapy.
 However, when the treatment was stopped, acne returned quickly.
 In addition, the women using CPA experienced either irregular menstruation or a complete cessation of their periods.15

 Spironolactone is an anti-androgen that usually is prescribed as an additional medication along with a COC.
-Because spironolactone is an anti-androgen, it can cause birth defects in a male fetus, so using birth control while taking it is important.1
+Because spironolactone is an anti-androgen, it can cause birth defects in a male fetus, so using birth control while taking it is required.1

 Studies show us that when spironolactone is prescribed on its own and not with a COC to females with both acne and hirsutism, it may be beneficial for hirsutism, but not for acne.16,17